 So, for those of you who’ve fallen off your exercise program, and want to get back in, here are my tips:

 - Re-focus and commit yourself again.
 Often we think that, because we already were on a program, we can pick it back up, no problem.
-But in reality, we need to condition ourselves for a new habit (although it should be more relaxed this time since we’ve done it before), so we need to start (almost) at the beginning.
+But in reality, we need to condition ourselves for a new habit (although it should be more relaxed this time since we’ve done it before), so we need to start (almost) initially.
 That meant beginning with committing.
-Write down your goal, and tell people about it, put it on your blog, post it up at your home and workplace.
+Please write down your goal, and tell people about it, put it on your blog, post it up at your home and workplace.
 If you can’t take this step, you will likely falter.